MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/classification.rst

    :alt: Classification
    :width: 100%

+The Classification tool provides multiple algorithms for data analysis with customizable parameters through an intuitive user interface.

 .. image:: images/14.classification_imputation.png
    :alt: Classification Imputation
    :width: 100%

+The imputation step addresses missing values in your dataset by replacing them with calculated values.
+Options include mean, median, or mode imputation for categorical data, ensuring your classification models have complete datasets for accurate predictions.

 .. image:: images/14.classification_scaling.png
    :alt: Classification Scaling
    :width: 100%

+Feature scaling transforms your features to a common scale, which is essential for many classification algorithms that are sensitive to feature magnitudes.
+Methods like StandardScaler, MinMaxScaler, and RobustScaler help improve model convergence and performance.

 .. image:: images/14.classification_feature_selection.png
    :alt: Classification Feature Selection
    :width: 100%

+Feature selection identifies the most informative variables for your classification task, reducing dimensionality and computational complexity.
+This process helps eliminate noise, prevent overfitting, and improve model accuracy by focusing on truly relevant features.

 .. image:: images/14.classification_hyperparameter_tuning.png
    :alt: Classification Hyperparameter Tuning
    :width: 100%

+Hyperparameter tuning systematically searches for the optimal model configuration to maximize classification performance.
+Using methods like grid search or random search, this step fine-tunes algorithm-specific parameters that cannot be learned directly from the data.

 .. image:: images/classifier_alg.png
    :alt: Classifier Alg
    :width: 100%

-The Classification tool provides multiple algorithms for data analysis with customizable parameters through an intuitive user interface.
+The algorithm selection interface lets you choose and configure the most appropriate classification model for your data characteristics and prediction goals, with detailed options for each algorithm's parameters.

 Supported Algorithms
 ^^^^^^^^^^^^^^^^^^^^